wanghaisheng/responsive-landing-page-starter/content/blog/en/best-practices-for-multi-party-video-conferencing-with-the-vonage-video-api-dr.md

 ---
-title: "Best Practices for Multi Party Video Conferencing with "
+title: Multi Party Video Conferencing with the Vonage Video API
 description: Follow this guide to learn about platform limitations and best practices when moving Vonage Video API sessions from one-on-one to multi-party.